dhruvakashyap73/LibraryManagementSystem/README.md

 The book details are stored in a file named `library.txt`.
 The file follows a comma-separated format where each line represents a book and contains the title, author, and checkout status (true/false).

 To customize the file name or location, modify the code in `Library.java` where the `saveBooksToFile()` and `loadBooksFromFile()` methods are called.

-## Note
-This implementation is a basic version of a library management system and does not include advanced features such as user authentication, database integration, or error handling.
-It serves as a starting point that can be enhanced and customized as per specific requirements.

-Feel free to modify and extend the code to suit your needs.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.